lucashuy/burntbot/README.md

-# Shakepong
+# SwapPong
-Shakepong is a Python bot designed to automatically send back swaps from other users participating in the swapping event to acquire a Shakepay Card.
+SwapPong is a bot designed to automatically send back swaps from other users participating in the 2021 swapping event to acquire a Shakepay Card.

 ## Requirements
-This bot was written with Python 3.6 in mind.
-This means that I lazily assumed that all dictonaries are ordered.
-Required Python packages can be found in `requirements.txt` and should be installed prior to running the bot.
+This project is written for Python 3.6.
+Required packages can be found in `requirements.txt` and can be installed using `pip3`.

-These packages can be installed using `pip3`:
 ```
 pip3 install -r requirements.txt
 ```